 - Emergency information involving public safety and health;

-- Public proceedings and meetings involving officials of The City of Seattle, including both the Mayor and City Council;
+- Public proceedings and meetings of the Mayor, City Council, and Department heads;

 - Programs that explain policies and programs of the City of Seattle and that solicit Citizen input on these policies and programs;